Francisco-Gonzalezz/CSC460-Database-Design-Final-Project/README.md

 2) Start the java program by running
 `java Program4 -u <oracle username> -p <oracle password>`
 3) Text-based application will start allowing for interactions with the Fitness Database

+## Development Notes

+* If you want to cleanup the .class files that are generated run the following command from the <i>src</i> directory
+`make clean`